Mysterious Stories of The Bermuda Triangle

+You must have heard about Mysterious Stories of The Bermuda Triangle.
 Many theories have come up trying to explain the mysterious disappearances of sailing vessels and aircrafts in the outlined region.
 However, for anyone to buy supernatural explanations, they have to backed up with true facts and figures.
 In this case, nothing of this sort has been recorded.
-However, the only logical explanation that is arrived at, to sum up the disappearances are
+However, the mystery behind the Bermuda Triangle is that we have the following logical explanation that is arrived at, to sum up the disappearances are

 - Human Error

 - Environmental Factors

 This area is recorded to be hazardous.
 If you lack good seamanship, and are not aware of the dangers lurking in the area, combined with some unpredictable human nature, disaster is bound to strike.
 This area is not for small boats, as the Atlantic-Caribbean weather is completely unpredictable.
 Pleasure boats of smaller sizes travel between the Bahamas and Florida’s Gold Coast.
 Pleasure boat travelers generally are not equipped with the knowledge of the area’s hazards, lack proper seamanship and might attempt unpredictable actions in the middle of the sea.
 The Coast Guard, on the other hand, are just the opposite.
 They are aware of the situation and caution themselves.